 You will need to get fluids containing bicarbonate to help prevent kidney damage.
 You may need to get fluids through a vein (IV).
 Some people may need kidney dialysis.

-Your doctor may prescribe medicines including diuretics and bicarbonate (if there is enough urine output).
+Your health care provider may prescribe medicines including diuretics and bicarbonate (if there is enough urine output).

 People with milder cases may return to their normal activities within a few weeks to a month.
 However, some people continue to have problems with fatigue and muscle pain.